A special trip on the WP&YR railway

 The weather across the White Pass summit was very bad, and it was a much slower drive than I’d hoped for, but I met a few friends and White Pass employees at the depot in Skagway at 08:00 (09:00 Yukon time).
 We all walked over to “the Junction”, and at 08:17, our train, pulled by a pair of 45-year-old Alco 251D locomotives, arrived from the dock.

 Right behind the locomotives was our car, a luxury Club Car which I didn’t know existed.
-Even the car’s name is unique – the other passenger cars are all named for northern rivers and lakes, #400 honours Michael J. Heney, the railroad contractor who made the White Pass dream possible.
+Even the car’s name is unique – while the other passenger cars are all named for northern rivers and lakes, #400 honours Michael J. Heney, the railroad contractor who made the White Pass dream possible.

 We quickly boarded and got settled, and the train continued north.
 Yes, the chairs are as comfortable as they look 🙂